 Do I need to supply references?

-Once you have viewed your property and discussed your needs with us, you will need to complete reference check forms (for each adult tenant) and you will be required to pay a £200 non-refundable holding deposit, along with £30 per tenant for the reference check paperwork.
+Once you have viewed your property and discussed your needs with us, you will need to complete reference check forms (for each adult tenant) and you will be required to pay a £200 non-refundable holding deposit.
 The property will be reserved for you whilst we undertake the following checks:

 A. Credit checks and CCJ history

 D. Previous or current Landlord references

 There may be some instances where, due to your particular circumstances, we would need to ask for someone to act as guarantor for your financial obligations.
 Typically, guarantors might be parents or relatives, but other UK residents may be able to perform this task providing they can demonstrate the means to cover the obligations over the tenancy period.
 Of course, anyone committing to this role will need to formally sign a declaration to fulfil the role.
 Where, for example, a young adult newly into first time employment, applies for a tenancy, it may be necessary due to a lack of credit history to seek reassurance from a 3rd party over the certainty to meet the tenant’s financial obligations.
 In the event that we feel a guarantor is likely to be necessary, we will discuss this with you and your proposed guarantor to ensure all parties are happy to proceed in this way.